stuhlmueller/sine/readme.md

 # Sine

-Sine is a minimal, fast, exact Church implementation.
+Sine is a minimal, exact Church implementation (work in progress!).

 ## Requirements